HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/lab-01.md

 ![Successful local login](img/localLogin.png)

-### Login using the OpenAPI UI
+### 2. Login using the OpenAPI UI

 The second tile on the landing page provides access to the openAPI UI (a.k.a Swagger)

 ![Access to Swagger](img/swagger1.png)

-Check you have the correct port,protocol and host.
-For a local installation that's
+Check you have the correct port, protocol and host.
+For a local installation, this is the set-up:

 | Variable | required value |
 | -------- | -------------- |